 From the model's viewpoint, a replacement investment in pipelines is only made if it is profitable compared to the off-grid supply option.
 The decision is consequently determined by the volume and gas transport of the pipeline.

 Once an existing gas pipeline has reached its technical lifetime, the available transport capacity remains constant.
-Consequently, the model does not take into account the subsequent decommissioning of rehabilitated pipelines.
-However, this does not have a significant impact on the results, especially in view of the time frame of this work up to 2040.
+Consequently, although it does not have a significant impact on the results, especially in view of the time frame of this work up to 2040, the model does not take into account the subsequent decommissioning of rehabilitated pipelines.

 Gas balance constraint